TheSkyentist/GELATO/README.md

 **How can I fit my spectra with Voight or Lorentzian profiles?**

 *In order to fit with with other functions, you can simply add them to the "CustomModels.py" file.
-However, you'll have to make sure they are built in the same framwork as the other models there.*
+However, you'll have to make sure they are built in the same framework as the other models there.*